dburriss/hannibal/README.md

 > Work in progress

+- [x] Basic flow from request to console report
+- [ ] Mountebank helpers for testing
+- [ ] Spawned request workers for parallel calls (add workers to tactic)
+- [ ] Timed<> Response
+- [ ] More assertions on response and timing
+- [ ] Markdown report and save
+- [ ] Expand Tactics with ramp-up until response time increase

 I am a HTTP DSL.
 Hannibal has 3 modules for different *Http* request/response, setup and execute a test *Plan*, and finally a module for executing *Reports* of the plan execution.

 ## Simple example with test plan and report